Geometric insights into robust portfolio construction: Robust portfolio optimisations

-Following \citet{goltsandjones2009} one can consider a shrunk covariance for a portfolio with $n$ assets that can achieve a minimisation of the $\ve \alpha$-angle.
-This is because the optimal risky portfolio $\ve \theta_{\alpha} \propto \Sigma^{-1} \ve \alpha$.
-The optimal risky portfolio will align with the expected returns when the covariance matrix is diagonal.
-This suggest that we can define a new regularised covariance matrix (see \ref{app:shrunkcov}):
+Following \cite{goltsandjones2009} one can consider a shrunk covariance for a portfolio with $n$ assets.
+For example, we can consider the Sharpe ratio maximization solution, optimization IV, but with a new covariance where $k \in [0, 1]$:

-Here $I$ is the identity matrix, $\Sigma$ the original (mis)-estimated covariance matrix, and $k$ can be understood as some quantity $\cos (\varphi_k) \le \cos \varphi$ for some targeted optimal angle $\varphi_k \in[\varphi,\pi/2]$ between the optimal risky portfolio and the expected returns.
-If we substitute the new covariance into the solution for the Sharpe ratio optimisation (see equation \ref{eq:risky5}) we then have that: